-In many separation and divorce matters, one spouse earns more than the other spouse , which results in the spouse with less income relying upon the financial support of the other spouse.
-In Pennsylvania, the economically disadvantaged spouse has the ability to collect formal, court-enforced support.
+In many separation and divorce matters, spousal support is involved where one spouse earns more than the other spouse , which results in the spouse with less income relying upon the financial support of the other spouse.
+In Pennsylvania, the economically disadvantaged spouse has the ability to collect formal, court-enforced spousal support.
 There are three different categories of support paid from one spouse to another: spousal support, alimony pendente lite (“APL” for short) and alimony.
 When each type of support is paid and how the support is calculated differs between the three categories.

 Spousal Support: A complaint for spousal support can be filed even if there is no pending divorce case.
 In some circumstances, the parties elect to separate their households, but not move forward with a divorce matter for a variety of reasons, including a desire to repair the marriage.
 What sets spousal support apart from alimony pendente lite is that a spousal support claim may be challenged by the other spouse if there is proof of fault, such as marital misconduct.